 My name is Lino Coria Mendoza.
-I am an engineer, researcher and educator working on artificial intelligence, machine learning, computer vision, and image processing.
+I am a computer science professor working on computer vision.

 Here's a list of my publications and patents from Google Scholar.